 Where a child’s parent is in a relationship with another person and they live with that person (e.g. a de facto relationship, or a marriage where the other person is not a “parent”), the other person does not automatically have “parental responsibilities” under the FLA.
 This means that the person living with or married to the parent does not have the legal capacity to make decisions and give authorisations (e.g. about medical treatment or obtaining a passport) that are the responsibility of a biological parent, a parent under section 60H(1) of the ARTA, or an adoptive parent.

-An adoption order is not vacated or discharged by the death of the adoptive parent.
-If the natural or adoptive parent dies, that parent’s will cannot transfer parental responsibilities to the partner (or any other person).
+An adoption order is not vacated or discharged by the adoptive parent’s death.
+If the natural or adoptive parent dies, that parent’s will cannot transfer parental responsibilities to the partner (or any person).
 If the parent dies, an order under the FLA is the only way to confer these responsibilities.
 Without a court order, only the other natural or adoptive parent, if there is one, is deemed by law to have the responsibilities.

 In all decisions about children’s matters, the Family Court must view the best interests of the child as the paramount consideration.
 Decisions made under the FLA state that matters such as the sexual orientation of a person, or whether the person is married or not, are only relevant if the best interests of the child are affected.